nedbat/coveragepy/doc/contexts.rst

 If you have both a static context and a dynamic context, they are joined with a pipe symbol to be recorded as a single string.

+Initially, when your program starts running, the dynamic context is an empty string.
+Any code measured before a dynamic context is set will be recorded in this empty context.
+For example, if you are recording test names as contexts, then the code run by the test runner before (and between) tests will be in the empty context.

 Context reporting
 -----------------